 The map below illustrates where this project will construct sewer improvements, green street planters, and new ADA ramps.
 The map also shows the methods of construction proposed.
-The SE Elliott-Spruce Alley Project will be constructed prior to this project.

 Over the next several months, you may see crews preparing for construction next year.
 Activities may include cleaning and inspecting sewer pipes and maintenance access holes; locating underground utilities and marking them with paint or small flags; documenting pre-existing conditions with photos of streets, curbs, sidewalks, and driveway aprons; placing tree protection fencing and erosion controls; staging equipment and materials; and setting up traffic controls.
 These activities will not occur all at once, and some of them will occur throughout the project as construction crews move from one location to another.